On implementing SWMR registers from SWSR registers in systems with Byzantine failures: A wait-free linearizable implementation of a 1 2 from atomic 1 1 s

-We now prove that the write and read operations of the register that $\I{2}'$ implements satisfy Property~2 of Definition~\ref{LinearizableByz}, i.e., we prove that there are no ``new-old'' inversions in the values that processes read.
-To do so, we first prove this for the writes and reads of the lower-level procedures $\wu()$, $\ru_p()$ and $\ru_p()$ (Lemma~\ref{Sp2r}), and then prove it for the writes and reads of the high-level procedures $\Wu()$ and $\Ru()$ (Lemma~\ref{SCp2}).
-We first observe that the counters of the tuples in $R_{pq}$ and $\lr$ do not decrease.
+\textsc{Proof of linearizability Property 2.} We now prove that the write and read operations of the register that $\Iup{2}$ implements satisfy Property~2 of Definition~\ref{LinearizableByz}, i.e., we prove that there are no ``new-old'' inversions in the values that processes read.
+To do so, we first prove this for the writes and reads of the lower-level procedures $\wu()$, $\ru_p()$, and $\ru_q()$, and then prove it for the writes and reads of the high-level procedures $\Wu()$ and $\Ru()$ (Lemma~\ref{SCp2}).